SanderMertens/bake/README.md

-  --package                    Set the project type to package --template                   Set the project type to template
+  --package                    Set the project type to package --template                   Set the project type to template --test                       Create a test project

-  --id <project id>            Manually specify a project id --type <package|template>    Manually specify a project type (default = "application") --language <language>        Manually specify a language for project (default = "c") --artefact <binary>          Manually specify a binary file for project -i,--includes <include path> Manually specify an include path for project
+  --id <project id>            Specify a project id --type <package|template>    Specify a project type (default = "application") --language <language>        Specify a language for project (default = "c") --artefact <binary>          Specify a binary file for project -i,--includes <include path> Specify an include path for project --private                    Specify a project to be private (not discoverable)

-  --interactive                Rebuild project when files change (use w/run) -r,--recursive               Recursively build all dependencies of discovered projects -a,--args [arguments]        Pass arguments to application (use w/run) -t [id]                      Specify template for new project
+  --interactive                Rebuild project when files change (use w/run) -r,--recursive               Recursively build all dependencies of discovered projects -a,--args [arguments]        Pass arguments to application (use w/run) -t [id]                      Specify template for new project -o [path]                    Specify output directory for new projects

   -v,--verbosity <kind>        Set verbosity level (DEBUG, TRACE, OK, INFO, WARNING, ERROR, CRITICAL) --trace                      Set verbosity to TRACE